ZEPL/zepl-documentation/docs/guide/accessing_data.md

 description: This topic describes how to upload data into Zepl and analyze it using Spark, Python for data analysis, or other Zepl interpreters.
 Visit us to learn more.
 # Uploading and Downloading Data

-This section describes how to upload data from your own filesystem into Zepl and analyze it using Spark, Python and other interpreters within Zepl.
+This section describes how to upload data from your own filesystem into Zepl and analyze it using Spark, Python, Scala, R and other interpreters within Zepl.
 You can also download and delete the uploaded data.

 ## Uploading Data